dragonix-11/microsoft-365-docs-pr.pl-PL/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## <a name="gradual-device-onboarding"></a>Stopniowe dołączanie urządzeń

-Jeśli chcesz dodać urządzenia organizacji w fazach, wykonaj następujące czynności:
+Urządzenia organizacji można dołączać w fazach. *To stopniowe dołączanie urządzeń jest nazywane "stopniowe dołączanie"*.

 1. Zidentyfikuj zestaw urządzeń do do urządzenia.